davidcole1977/web-development-katas/async-json-kata.md

 * `null`
 * Any other assertion you feel is suitable

-## Task 4: Update your function to throw an error if it receives invalid arguments
+## Task 4: Update getData() to throw an error if it receives invalid arguments

 **The tests for this task must not be asynchronous.**